gruntwork-io/docs/_docs-sources/foundations/ci-cd/pipelines.md

 :::

-Pipelines can handle two main types of events - additions, changes, or deletions of Terragrunt files and creating new AWS accounts.
-Excluding when a new account is added, adding, changing, or deleting Terragrunt files (aka Infrastructure Units) is handling by the account specific pipeline.
-Provisioning new accounts and applying baselines is handled exclusively by the management account.
+Pipelines can handle two main types of events — additions, changes, or deletions of Terragrunt files, and creating new AWS accounts.
+With the exception of account creation, adding, changing, or deleting Terragrunt files (aka Infrastructure Units) is handled by the pipeline for each specific account.
+Provisioning new accounts and applying baselines in them is handled exclusively by the management account.

 ### Management Account